oracle-livelabs/spatial-graph/spatial-python/detect-anomalies/detect-anomalies.md

     ![desc here](images/detect-simple-04.png)

 ​
 6. The result is an integer label for each input item.
 Each label >=0 represents a cluster.
 The label -1 indicates the item is not part of a cluster.
 Review the distinct set of resulting labels.
-Observe that there was two clusters detected
+Observe that two clusters were detected.
 ​
     ```
     <copy>